equinor/res2df/docs/usage/pvt.rst

 pvt
 ---

-Extracts PVT related keyword data from the PROPS section in a .DATA file, typically the keywords ``PVTO``, ``PVDG``, ``DENSITY`` and ``ROCK``.
+Extracts PVT related keyword data from the PROPS section in a :term:`.DATA file`, typically the keywords ``PVTO``, ``PVDG``, ``DENSITY`` and ``ROCK``.
 Data from all keywords will be merged into one common dataframe.